 The program gives outstanding, qualified undergraduate majors an opportunity to earn both a Bachelor of Arts degree from the College and a Master of Arts degree from The Graduate School.
-Because the program is very demanding, it is open only by invitation, and admission is highly selective.
+Because the program is very demanding, admission is highly selective.
 Interested students should talk with the Director of Undergraduate Studies early in their careers at Northwestern.
 The program provides excellent preparation for further graduate study in economics or for professional positions in economic research.

 Potential candidates must carefully plan their first three years of undergraduate study in order to qualify for consideration.
 The following conditions must normally be met by the end of the candidate's junior year.

 - An exceptionally high grade point average (at least 3.6) in economics and other courses.